 • Food

-Similar to Britain’s Marmite, Vegemite is a yeast spread that’s commonly combined with a layer of butter or margarine and spread on toast, crumpets and cracker biscuits or used as a filling for pastries.
+Similar to Britain’s Marmite, Vegemite is a yeast spread that’s commonly combined with butter or margarine and spread on toast, crumpets and crackers, or as pastry filling.
 It’s enjoyed for breakfast, lunch and tea in Australia.

-Marmite uses vegetable extract, but Vegemite is a dark brown paste that’s more substantial and savory, rather than sweet.
+Marmite uses vegetable extract, but Vegemite is a dark brown paste that’s more substantial and savoury, rather than sweet.
 It also has a salty, slightly bitter and malty taste that’s similar to beef bouillon.
-To balance the strong flavor, you can add lettuce, avocado or tomato.
+To balance the strong flavour, you can add lettuce, avocado or tomato.

 photo by Maksym Kozlenko (CC BY-SA 4.0) modified